 Are your manufacturing processes compatible with automation?
 As technology continues to improve, automation can provide a more practical and affordable alternative to human labor in many cases.
-One of the most significant advantages of supply chain automation is the opportunity to integrate your systems with those of larger suppliers.
+One of the most significant advantages of supply chain automation is the opportunity to integrate your systems with larger suppliers.
 By partnering with conglomerates that have access to numerous resources and advanced technologies, you’ll reduce the likelihood of a supply chain disruption within your operations.

 Explore Duplicate Sourcing Opportunities